tompet815/Contract_Viking/architectualbased.md

 ### Specification of services of each of the packages
 #### Components
-_Application component_ provides service that can be used by system user.
-_Booking component_ provides logic for booking to the applications.
-_Data access component_ provides provides data to Booking package.
+Booking Application provides 4 services Make/See/Cancel Booking and Check Cars to two components, Third Party Web and Desktop application

 #### Packages
 _UI_ provides visual presentation to the system user.
-_Form_ handle the inputs from the system user.
-_Check Cars_ provides information of available cars.
-_See booking_ provides information of the booking that has been made earlier.
-_Make booking_ handle booking of a rental car.
-_Cancel booking_ handle cancelling of the booking that has been made earlier.
+_Booking_ provides business logic
+_Data Access_ handles data

 #### Define the principal of interaction between the packages
-_UI_ will have a _Form_ which the system user can insert data for _Check cars_/_See booking_/_Cancel booking_/_Make booking_.
+_UI_ provides data which the system user has input to Booking.

-_Check cars_/_See booking_/_Cancel booking_/_Make booking_ gets data from _Data access_ component and send the information/message back to _UI_
+_Booking_ provides business logic using data from _DataAccess_ and give the processed data to _UI_

 #### Show it in a architectural interaction diagram
 ![Architectual interaction diagram](/images/SequenceArch.png)
-*1) makeBooking(startDate,endDate,startTime,endTime,pickUpStation,deliveryStation,typeOfCar,driverslicenseNumber,driverName)
+*1) checkCars(pickUpDate,deliverDate, pickupTime,deliveryTime,pickUpStation,deliveryStation,pickUpCity,deliverCity)
+*2) makeBooking(pickUpDate,deliverDate,pickupTime,deliveryTime,pickUpStation,deliveryStation,typeOfCar,driverslicenseNumber,driverName)
 ## Show an implementation of the architecture for one scenario (Technical proof of concept for the architecture)
 This is a VERY simplified proof of concept architecture of MakeBooking.